oxen-io/oxen-core/README.md

 ## Information

-Loki is a privacy cryptocurrency based on Monero.
-Loki currently offers an incentivised full node layer and over the coming months we look to support a secondary p2p network that offers private communications based on the Signal protocol.
+Loki is a private cryptocurrency based on Monero.
+Loki currently offers an incentivised full node layer, over the coming months we will be looking to support a secondary p2p network (Lokinet) and a messenger that offers private communications based on the Signal protocol (Loki Messenger).

 More information on the project can be found on the website and in the whitepaper.